 “One of the challenges of a canning application is the high speed that cans run at,” Peco InspX General Sales Manager Martin Lymn shared.
 Some facilities run up to 2,000 cans per minute.
 “We’re taking an X- ray image and identifying any defects in that can,” Lymn explained.
 Once a foreign material containment is detected, best practice is to not only remove the can from the line, but also document the can and understand the source.
 This is where Domino coding comes into play.

-Peco InspX and Domino have created an industry-wide solution to help food and beverage manufacturers meet the FDA’s requirements.
+Peco InspX and Domino Amjet have teamed up to create an industry-wide solution to help food and beverage manufacturers meet the FDA’s requirements.
 “In collaboration with Peco InspX, we have come up with a solution that provides perfect coding, perfect traceabilty.
 And, the ability to find Peco InspX’s nomenclature codes that the Domino printer can put on your cans,” Domino North America Canning Sector Development Manager David Deagle proudly stated.
 “Because of the speeds food canning lines are moving these days, the ability to actually track down the can that got rejected is the major solution that we’re providing now.”